-Every person becomes a team.
+We turn every person into a team.

 An editorial line drawing of a person at a meeting table briefing three identical robot agents seated across from them.